-You can use it for any situation to drive a screw in or create a hole.
+You can use it for any situation to drive a fasteners in or create a hole.

 However, it’s not always about versatility.
-An impact driver is much more powerful than a cordless drill and can drive in screws much faster and easier.
+An impact driver is designed for more power, therefore it can drive in screws much faster and easier than a cordless drill.

 An impact driver will be more reliable when driving a screw into tough or hard materials.

-If you’re deciding which tool you should purchase between the two, here’s what you need to know.
+If you’re deciding which tool you should purchase between the two, check out this post on impact driver vs cordless drill.

-What makes the cordless drill unique is its clutch that lets you drive the screw at the right depth.
+What makes the cordless drill unique is its clutch that lets you drive the fasteners at the right depth.

 It works by disengaging its drivetrain after the drill reaches a specific amount of torque.

-This prevents the fastener from getting snapped off, the fastener head getting stripped or driving the fastener too deep into a piece of wood.
+This prevents the fasteners from getting snapped off, or driving the fasteners too deep into a piece of wood.

-The chuck also accepts different types of drill bits.
+The chuck also accepts different types of drill bit.